fsasaki/word2vec-metadata-records/readme.md

 # Word2vec and Metadata Records

 Repository for code related to word2vec and metadata records processing.
+For motivations and further explanations, see word2vec-metadata-records.pdf

 # Usage